princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 Note that linearity is not the biggest reason Heaviside functions went out of favour.
 In fact, a Heaviside function is not purely linear, but instead piecewise linear.
 It’s also common to see lack of differentiability at zero blamed for the disfavour, but again this is cannot be the critical reason, as there are cheap tricks around this too (e.g. the same type of schemes used to get around the undifferentiability of the rectified linear function at zero, which by the way is currently the most widely used activation function in deep learning).

 The main problem is that the Heaviside function jumps too rapidly, in fact instantaneously, between the two extremes of its range.
 That is, when traversing the domain of the Heaviside function, starting from negative to positive infinity, we will keep outputting zero (the lowest value in its range), until suddenly at the input of zero, its output snaps to 1 (the maximum value in its range) and then continues outputting that for the rest of infinity.
 This causes a lot of instability.
-When doing mathematical optimization, we typically prefer small changes to produce small changes.
+When doing mathematical optimization, we typically prefer small changes to also produce small changes.

 ### **Activation functions**